A food handlers test is an evaluation tool for food handlers to gauge their aptitude in handling food and food safety. Read more about it.

 What foods does the FSMA cover?

-Additionally, the FSMA rules require all government agencies to create regulations on safe harvesting and handling of raw materials, importation of foods, and increased oversight of food products.
+Additionally, the FSMA rules require all government agencies to create regulations on the safe harvesting and handling of raw materials, importation of foods, and increased oversight of food products.
 These products that are regulated by the FDA account for at least 75% of the US food supply and include human and animal foods.
-Particularly, the Produce Safety Rule under the FSMA law covers raw agricultural commodities (RAC) such as grains, corn, sorghum, rice, wheat, fresh fruit, and others.
+Particularly, the Produce Safety Rule under the FSMA law covers raw agricultural commodities (RAC) such as grains, corn, sorghum, rice, wheat, and others.

 To promote the preventive approach of the law, concerned manufacturers and suppliers are required by this law to provide a detailed list of corrective actions to the identified hazards from high-risk foods as well as a Food Defense plan.
 The FSMA also promotes the use of scientific methods to establish regulations on food safety.